Dojones98/FiniteStateAutomata/README.md

     In addition to this option you could run the no_args shell script which will execute minimize.py using python3 with dfa.txt as an input file.

     You could also use run_minimize.sh with one additional command line argument (i.e. ./run_textsearch dfa.txt)

+## Minimize output:
+    Minimize outputs the table of distinguishables, the non-distunguishable pairs of states, and the sets of states from the pairs of non-distinguishables that share common transitions.

+    As defined by Professor Buell in lecture on 20 April 2020, the acceptable work completed for the "minimize" task was to output the sets of state that share common transitions rather than the entire DFA description of the minimized DFA as described by the Project Description PDF.